 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is expected to be between \$ and \$ per share.
-We have applied to list our common stock on The NASDAQ Global Market under the symbol "CVLT."
+The initial public offering price of our common stock is \$14.50 per share.
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "CVLT."

-shares of common stock and the selling stockholders are selling the proceeds from the shares of common stock sold by the selling stockholders.
+We are selling 6,148,148 shares of common stock and the selling stockholders are selling 4,962,963 shares of common stock.
+We will not receive any of the proceeds from the shares of common stock sold by the selling stockholders.